bmnepali/marionette-browserify-gulp-demo/README.md

 Also includes the following demo apps:

-- Todo module (from Marionetteify repo)
+- Todo demo (Marionetteify)
+- Library app demonstrating search feature (backbone.marionette-atinux-books)
-- Contacts demo using backbone.localStorage(from the "Marionette: A Gentle Introduction" book)
+- Contacts demo using backbone.localStorage("Marionette: A Gentle Introduction" book)
-- Contacts demo using a rails remote server (from the "Marionette: A Serious Progression" book)
+- Contacts demo using a rails remote server ("Marionette: A Serious Progression" book)
 - Contacts demo using remote server + backgrid + backbone.paginator

 If you've never used Node or npm before, you'll need to install Node.